Eimert/ansible-role-awx/README.md

     pg_database: awx
     pg_port: 5432
     default_admin_user: admin
+    # WIP: specific variables for each environment in the inventory files.
     default_admin_password: password
     inventory_file: inventory

 Variables to control what version of AWX is checked out and installed.